Simple Steps to Ending Toddler Bedtime Struggles

 - A snack before brushing, which may help fill your toddler's stomach (try to include milk or other protein)

-- Bedtime stories (not too exciting though), which you can tell to your child: perhaps a true—or at least believable—story about you when you were a child or when she was little or a make-believe story in which your child plays the role of hero
+- Bedtime stories you can tell to your child.
+Try a story about your child when he or she was little or a make-believe story in which your child plays the role of hero.
+Publishers like NAMEE even let kids create personalized children’s books where kids can put themselves directly in the story!

 - A brief and gentle in-bed massage